SoshJam/stukent-stock-predictor/README.md

 # Stukent Stock Predictor

-version 1.2.0
+version 1.2.1

-**NOTE:** (10/3/23) This project has been shut down for nearly two years now.
-Many people have been reaching out to me asking how to set this up or how to get the data (and frankly it's become quite annoying.)
-I will not answer questions for how to run this particular application or how I got the data.
+**NOTE:** (1/10/24) This project has been shut down for about two years now.
+Many people have been reaching out to me asking how to set this up or how to get the data.
+I'm sorry, but I don't have the time to respond to everyone.
+I can't explain how to set the project up for yourself, or how I got the data.
+But I'm happy to answer questions about the code itself!

 ## What is this?